 Turangi Whio Family Fun Day

-Whio Awareness Month is coming to Turangi with a Whio Family Fun Day being held on Sunday 19 March at the Tongariro National Trout Centre on State Highway 1.
+Whio Awareness Month came to Turangi with a Whio Family Fun Day held on Sunday 19 March at the Tongariro National Trout Centre on State Highway 1.

-The centre is just 5min south of Turangi and the day runs from 10am to 3pm.
-There will be awesome activities for the kids with real whio on site in the whio crèche and meetings with Neo & Beau the whio dogs a whio ranger obstacle course, nature scavenger hunt, stories, singing, and spot prizes.
+The centre is just 5min south of Turangi and the day ran from 10am to 3pm.
+There was some awesome activities for the kids with real whio on site in the whio crèche and meetings with Neo & Beau the whio dogs a whio ranger obstacle course, nature scavenger hunt, stories, singing, and spot prizes.

-There will also a whio duck face “photo booth” with prints to take home and users can then enter our Great Whio Adventure Competition.
+There was also a whio duck face “photo booth” with prints to take home.

 Te Anau Whio Family Fun Day

-As part of Whio Awareness Month activities, Upukerora Park in Te Anau will be hosting a Whio Family Fun Day.
-It kicks off at 10:30am on Sat 25th March and, like previous years, will include the Great Fiordland Whio Race.
-The rubber ducks will float a course from the gravel pits through to a finshing line net at Upukerora Bridge.
-Entry is a bargain at two bucks a duck.
+As part of Whio Awareness Month activities, Upukerora Park in Te Anau hosted a Whio Family Fun Day.
+Like previous years it included the Great Fiordland Whio Race.
+The rubber ducks floated a course from the gravel pits through to a finshing line net at Upukerora Bridge.

 Whio Awareness Month Event Palmerston North

-There will be a special Whio-themed day at the Victoria Esplanade Bird Aviaries in Palmerston North on Sunday 19th March.
+A special Whio-themed day was held at the Victoria Esplanade Bird Aviaries in Palmerston North on Sunday 19th March.
+More than 200 visitors attended the event and learned about the whio, joined in fun activities and met a real conservation dog – Fern.

-From 10am to 2pm, visitors can learn about the whio, join in fun activities and meet a real conservation dog.
-It’s a great way to learn about our blue duck and what is being done to protect it.
+It’s was a great way for Palmerston North locals to learn about our blue duck and what is being done to protect it.

 Auckland Zoo Whio Family Fun Days